 Feeding large amounts of food that contains vitamin C to rabbits can lead to kidney damage.

-Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can’t eat guinea pig food long-term:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can’t eat guinea pig food:

 Risk of feeding guinea pig food to rabbits.

-Here are some of the risks associated when you feed your rabbits large amounts of guinea pig food:
+Here are some of the risks associated with feeding your rabbits large amounts of guinea pig food:

 Here are the signs that your rabbit might be suffering from kidney stones caused by excess vitamin C: